-Dr. Charlie Q. L. Xue has designed buildings in China and the USA for the past 30 years.
+Dr. Charlie Q. L. Xue has designed buildings in China and the USA for the past 40 years.
 He teaches architecture at Shanghai Jiaotong University, University of Texas in USA and City University of Hong Kong.
 His teaching ranges from Ph.D. to bachelor degree students on design studio (Y1, 2, 3 and 4), architectural history and theory.
-He trained and graduated the first Ph.D. student of architecture at CityU.
-An author of 10 books and hundreds of academic articles, Xue's research focuses on the topics of architectural design globalization, post-war Hong Kong architecture and high density architectural design.
+He trained and graduated the first group of Ph.D. students of architecture at CityU.
+An author of 15 books and 170 academic articles/book chapters, Xue's research focuses on the topics of architectural design globalization, post-war Hong Kong architecture and high density architectural design.
 He is the principal investigator of 18 research projects funded from National Science Foundation of China, Sumitomo Foundation of Japan, Hong Kong government and City University of Hong Kong.
-Xue is the editorial board member of international journal and external examiner for graduate students of universities in Hong Kong, Chinese mainland, Australia and USA.
+Xue is the editorial board member of international journal and external examiner for graduate students of universities in Hong Kong, Chinese mainland, Australia, Italy, UK and USA.
 An award-winning designer and writer, he supervises students to win the design competitions both in China and abroad.
 He consults for the public and private sectors extensively on urban and architectural design in China, Hong Kong and the USA.

 - CA3170: Historical Architecture

 - CA3652: Historical Architecture

 - CA4187: Architectural Design 7: Tectonics Inquiry

 - CA4187A: Architectural Design 7: Tectonics Inquiry (Topic 1)

 - CA4187B: Architectural Design 7: Tectonics Inquiry (Topic 2)